The Local’s Guide to Napa Valley

 The best way to experience any new place is through the guidance of a local.
-Here, we’ve tapped three local food and beverage icons — Darryl Bell, the chef-owner of Stateline Road Smokehouse; George Goeggel, Managing Partner of Auberge de Soleil, part of the Auberge Collection; and Kelli White, the Director of Wine Education for the Wine Center at Meadowood — for a local’s view of Napa Valley.
+Here, we’ve tapped three culinary, hospitality and wine icons— Darryl Bell, the chef-owner of Stateline Road Smokehouse; George Goeggel, Managing Partner of Auberge de Soleil, part of the Auberge Collection; and Kelli White, the Director of Wine Education for the Wine Center at Meadowood — for a local’s view of Napa Valley.
 Our experts offer their personal and professional recommendations for the ideal visit to the region.

-Whether you’re a first-time traveler, a wine lover, a parent traveling with young kids, or traveling on a getaway, Napa Valley offers something for everyone.
+Whether you’re a first-time traveler, a wine lover, exploring with family, or traveling on a weekend getaway, Napa Valley offers something for everyone.
 Here, you can live a little… or a lot.
 In a place that defines unprecedented luxury, travelers have the freedom to define their own experiences.

-What to Do Your First Time… Or Your Seventh Time
+What to Do Your First Time… Or as a Frequent Flyer

 George Goeggel tells all new visitors to head to a winery, of course.
 Which winery you visit will depend on your level of familiarity with wine and with the region, he says, though he often recommends a trip to Beringer Vineyards or Robert Mondavi Winery to start.
 Other wineries of note that are good for first-timers include Promontory Wine, in Oakville, or even Mayacamas Vineyards, in Mount Veeder.

 Those returning will find no shortage of interesting things to do either, Goeggel continues.
-“You can attend all sorts of auctions by different charities that are really fun,” he says.
-“You can get a lot of good wine for very little money sometimes.”
-In-person auctions can be found at Collective Napa Valley.
+“You can attend all sorts of auctions held by different charities that are really fun,” he says.

-Bell sends returning guests to the 47-mile-long Vine Trail, which connects the entire Napa Valley, from Vallejo to Calistoga.
+Bell sends returning guests to the 47-mile-long Napa Valley Vine Trail, which connects the Napa Valley to Vallejo.
 “They’re adding art installations throughout,” he says.
+The St. Helena-to-Calistoga segment, a new nine-mile addition, is particularly of note.

-White says that returning Napa fans should consider digging deeper into the food and wine scene, where the intrepid will find things like the bruschetta truck at St. Helena’s Clif Family Winery.
+White says that returning Napa Valley fans should consider digging deeper into the food and wine scene, where the intrepid will find things like the bruschetta food truck at St. Helena’s Clif Family Winery

 Finding the Hidden Gems